AmirJamshidiBandari/MIPS32_Summary/Optimization_Example/OPTIMIZATION_EXAMPLE.md

 Failing endpoints: 0
 ```

-Although the design met timing at this clock period, the multiplier still dominated the execute-stage critical path and limited higher-frequency operation.
+Although the design met timing at this clock period, the multiplier still dominated the execute stage critical path and limited higher frequency operations.

 ## Root Cause

-The original multiplier was implemented as a single-cycle operation.
-This meant the CPU had to complete the full multiplication and route the result through the HI/LO selection path within one clock cycle.
+The original multiplier was implemented as a single cycle operation.
+This meant the CPU had to complete the full 32-bit multiplication and route the results through the HI/LO selection path within one clock cycle.
+HI/LO results selected by HI/LO selection MUXes are the Higher and Lower 32-bit values created by the 64-bit multiplication result.

 This created a long logic path because multiplication is more complex than simple ALU operations such as addition, subtraction, or bitwise logic.